RedHatInsights/insights-core/docs/quickstart_insights_core.rst

    of the topic branch.
 Again, such manipulations change history and require a ``--force`` push.

-6. When ready, use the github UI to submit a pull request (PR).
+6. When ready, use the GitHub UI to submit a pull request (PR).

 7. Repeat steps 4 and 5 as necessary.
 Once you have submitted your PR it is not necessary to squash commits, that will be done when the PR is merged.
 Also it is not necessary to rebase against the master branch unless the PR status indicates that there are merge issues.
-Any subsequent pushes to the existing PR branch will be reflected in the PR on Github.
+Any subsequent pushes to the existing PR branch will be reflected in the PR on GitHub.

 *****************
 Style Conventions